Variable aggregation for nonlinear optimization problems: Test problems

 \subsection{Pipeline network dynamic optimization}

 The gas pipeline network optimization problem (PIPE) is a constrained NLP consisting of a system of DAEs modeled in IDAES \cite{lee2021idaes}.
 The goal is to minimize the gas transmission cost while meeting the customer demands and satisfying the mass and momentum balance equations for gas transport \cite{NAIK20231847}.
-IDAES provides a modular approach to model the gas pipeline flowsheet by leveraging existing unit models and material properties.
+The gas network model consists of nonlinear terms with ratios and fractional powers to compute power consumption in the compressors IDAES provides a modular approach to model the gas pipeline flowsheet by leveraging existing unit models and material properties.
 However, this approach also leads to additional redundant variables and constraints that link the individual unit models and property packages to build the overall flowsheet.